syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 WordDocument document = new WordDocument(@"TestDocument.docx");

-//Process the body contents for each section in the Word document
+//Processess the body contents for each section in the Word document

 foreach (WSection section in document.Sections)

 {

-//Access the Body of section where all the contents in document apart
+//Accessess the Body of section where all the contents in document are apart

 WTextBody sectionBody = section.Body;